How Tax Planning Consultation Can Help You Stay on Top of Your Taxes

 Common Taxation Issues for E-Commerce

 There are a set of persistent problems that arise when it comes to the taxation of Ecommerce Businesses.
-Gone are the days of tax officials trying to keep up with the growing digital market, especially with the new laws in place specifically for that purpose.
+Gone are the days of tax officials trying to keep up with the growing digital market, especially with the new laws specifically for that purpose.
 With the sale of goods over these digital marketplaces becoming more commonplace, it’s important to know what problems online businesses might face going forward.

 The Nexus and State Jurisdiction

 Firstly, there’s the constant changing of regulations on a state-by-state basis.
 Especially for bulk online sellers who stock inventory in another state, they might be inclined to pay sales tax there due to the presence of a Physical Nexus.

 The term refers to whether or not a business has a significant physical presence within a state.
 This determines whether or not businesses will be obligated to collect and remit sales tax according to state jurisdiction.
 This may include a physical location, affiliations with other businesses, owning a warehouse within the state, and even simply keeping inventory there.
 The problem is that this rule has different interpretations depending on your state.